LL10GEMAC IP Core Datasheet

 Out

-Received data byte enable.
-Each bit corresponds to the validity of a byte of rx_axis_tdata.
-Asserted to 1b when that byte is valid.
+Byte enable for the received data.
+Each bit indicates the validity of a corresponding byte in rx_axis_tdata (set to 1b when it is valid).
 Bit[0], [1], [2], and [3] correspond to rx_axis_tdata[7:0], [15:8], [23:16], and [31:24], respectively.
 The signal is valid when rx_axis_tvalid=1b.

 rx_axis_tvalid